-The mission is based on resolution 1996 in the UN Security Council of July 2011, and is a Chapter VII operation.
-The operation is fully integrated, which means that liaison officers form an integrated team with UN civilian police officers, representatives of other UN bodies such as the United Nations High Commissioner for Refugees, the World Food Programme and the United Nations Secretariat for Human Rights.
+The mission is based on resolution 1996, decided in the UN Security Council in July 2011.
+It is a Chapter VII operation.
+The operation is fully integrated, which means that liaison officers form an integrated team with UN civilian police officers, representatives of other UN bodies, such as the United Nations High Commissioner for Refugees, the World Food Programme and the United Nations Secretariat for Human Rights.

-The intention is that these teams will live and work in the premises that were used as electoral stations during the country’s independence referendum.
+The intention is that these teams will live and work on the premises that were used as electoral stations during the country’s independence referendum.
 Assignments include:

 - supporting the government of South Sudan